-Standard cameras have a limited field of view, which is usually smaller than the human field of view.
-Because of that people have always tried to generate images with a wider field of view, up to a full 360 degrees panorama.
+Standard camera has a limited field of view, which is usually smaller than the human field of view.
+Because of that people have always tried to generate images with a wider field of view, up to a full 360 degrees panorama [9].